Characters of the Final Fantasy IV series: Golbez

 Golbez returns in The After Years.
 In his own storyline, he and Fusoya investigate the arrival of the Maenads, who shatter the moon's crystals and in doing so revive Zeromus.
 Fusoya sends Golbez down to the Blue Planet as he continues to fight Zeromus alone, and Golbez, under the identity of the "Man in Black" (黒衣の男, Kokui no Otoko), joins Rydia to help her save her friends.
 Later in the True Moon, Golbez comes face-to-face with Cecil's alter ego the Dark Knight, who desires Golbez killed for both nearly destroying the world and abandoning his brother.
 With help from Rosa and Ceodore, Golbez stands up to his past sins and begs for forgiveness, allowing Cecil to regain his own strength and banish his dark half.
 Should Golbez survive, he remains with the party until the end of the game, at which point he returns to the moon in hopes that Fusoya or anybody else is still alive.

 He has also been featured in all three Dissidia Final Fantasy titles as a playable character.
 He is voiced by Takeshi Kaga in Japanese and Peter Beckman in English.
 According to Takashi Tokita, one of the writers for Final Fantasy IV, Golbez was created as an homage to the Star Wars saga villain Darth Vader.

+Voiced by British actor Joseph Capp in English, Golbez appears as the main antagonist of the patches storyline of Final Fantasy XIV: Endwalker, first appearing in Endwalker's 6.1 patch Newfound Adventure.
+This version of Golbez is designed similar to Final Fantasy IV and is depicted as a resident of the Thirteenth shard, now a desolate wasteland known as the Void thanks to the machinations of the Ascians.
+Originally a memoriate named Durante, he and his companion Golbez hailed from the kingdom of Baron seeking to end the Contramemoria.
+At some point, they meet Zero who declines their offer of working towards a common goal.
+Golbez became corrupted by Darkness and Durante was forced to kill and seal him in a memoria crystal, with Durante taking his name and armor, promising that the denizens of his world would sing of his heroism.
+In his despair, the Ascian Igeyorhm approached Golbez, manipulating him into killing the Watcher on the Thirteenth's moon and unleashing the Flood of Darkness.